mrhorin/suggestrap/README.md

 # suggestrap
 ![show](https://user-images.githubusercontent.com/6502717/49056240-4c7db100-f23e-11e8-9a2e-863f59ad84a7.gif)

-suggestrap can show suggestions by requesting a JSON file to a JSON API server that you prepared.
+suggestrap can show suggestions by requesting a JSON file to a JSON API server you prepared in advance.

 ## Installation
 npm: